Goldenrod, mugwort, staghorn sumac 🍂

 Every single time I post anything about datura I get at least one message or comment either warning me of the dangers of datura or asking me to give directions on tripping with her.
 I’ve shared about lots of poisonous plants - foxglove, belladonna, henbane, hellebore, mandrake, bittersweet nightshade, aconite… none of these seem to inspire the amount of interest and/or concern that datura does.
 I believe that datura is a plant that really wants to work with us humans.
 So what do we need to understand to best work with her?

-Datura can be a dangerous plant!
-When used improperly she can cause terrifying hallucinations for days, the loss of bladder and bowel control, respiratory arrest, central nervous system depression, temporary blurred or lost vision, and in rare cases coma, seizure, or death.
-Most datura related deaths are the result of poor judgement and loss of coordination resulting in accidental death.
+First of all, datura can be a dangerous plant!
+When used improperly she can cause terrifying hallucinations that last for days, the loss of bladder and bowel control, respiratory arrest, central nervous system depression, temporary blurred or lost vision, and in rare cases coma, seizure, or death.
+However, most datura related deaths are the result of poor judgement and loss of coordination resulting in accidental death.

 But when used properly… ah!
-Such a sweet, supportive, opening, transformative, loving energy.
+She can be the most sweet, supportive, opening, transformative, loving presence.
 She is a plant that has the power to change your life for the better.
-To me she always feels like a wise grandmother - wrapping me up in her soft arms while still teaching me tough lessons with firm boundaries.
+To me she always feels like a wise grandmother - wrapping me up in her soft arms while still teaching me tough lessons with firm, loving boundaries.

 The safest (yet still extremely powerful) ways to work with her are through flower essences, plant spirit medicine, and just sitting in her presence.
 You can ask her to visit you in your dreams too.
-Topical ointments from a trusted source are another safe source of connection - Medicinal Nightshades is my go to source for this!
+Topical ointments from a trusted source are another safe source of connection.

 TFW when you’re completely energetically depleted from overextending yourself all weekend and you find a giant datura patch while driving through the suburbs 🖤🖤🖤 Datura said to take in its essence as a hummingbird drinks the nectar of a flower.